mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Silicon Probe Data.md

 dataset = 'neuropixels';
 videoFrameRate = 25; % Hz
 ```
 The names of most of these parameters are self-explanatory.
-The videoFramRate variable contains the camera fram rate recording the animal's pupil.
+The videoFrameRate variable contains the camera's frame rate recording the animal's pupil.
 There are also input and output folders defined at the bottom of the parameter file.
 They include:
 - ```rawDataFolder``` which contains probe recording channel maps and unit waveform files;
 - ```derivedDataFolder``` which contains processed spiking data;
-- ```derivedDataFolderNWB``` whihc is the output folder where converted NWB files are saved.
+- ```derivedDataFolderNWB``` which is the output folder where converted NWB files are saved.

 As the name implies, ```nwbAnimalParams.m``` file contains parameters specific to a particular animal and common to all recording sessions for that animal.
 They include:
 ```